Theory and Evidence from

 markets; growth, inflation, interest rates, exchange rates and asset prices in

-imbalances; emerging market economies financial crises; causes of currency,
+emerging market economies financial crises; causes of currency, banking and

-banking and financial crises in emerging market economies and advanced
+financial crises in emerging market economies and advanced economies (the

-and the globalization of financial markets.
-These topics are integrated into a
+and the rise of economic populism and protectionism.
+These topics are

-theoretical framework that stresses international factors from the start.
+integrated into a theoretical framework that stresses international factors

-Examples from the US, Europe, Japan, China and other emerging market economies
+from the start.
+Examples from the US, Europe, Japan, China and other

 We will make intensive use of the WEB and Internet resources as a learning tool in the course.